 Your eCommerce website has two audiences: your customers and search engines.
 If you want to maximize your organic traffic and conversions, you should satisfy both.

 Occupying valuable real estate on Google, Bing, Yahoo, or any other search engine results pages (SERPs) requires search engine optimization (or SEO).
-So before you start selling online, make sure your nopCommerce website is set up for SEO success.
+So before you start selling online, make sure your nopCommerce online store is set up for SEO success.

 Introduction to eCommerce SEO